mb0/xelf-old/DESIGN.md

 Expressions
 -----------

-Xelf language elements can be literals including types, symbols or expressions.
+Xelf language elements can be atoms, symbols or expressions.
 Expressions can either be named, dynamic or call expressions.
-All elements share a common interface, that includes a sting and write bfr method as well as a type method.
+All elements share a common interface, that includes a string and write bfr method as well as a traverse and type method.
 The returned type identifies the kind of the language element.

 Named expressions start with a tag or declaration symbol and are handled by the parent's